maxbisesi/LearnOrDie_4/readme.txt

  () - key in galley questions
  () - implement other point levels
- () - Make sure they know when they are deleting the last cards from a Set
+ () - Make sure they know when they are deleting the last cards from a Set () - user with no cards, error in galley